chelsea6502/BeebEater/README.md

 BBC BASIC is the BASIC interpreter found in the [BBC Micro Computer](https://en.wikipedia.org/wiki/BBC_Micro) from the 80s.
 It's considered by many to be the best BASIC interpreter ever made for the 6502!

 _**BeebEater is designed for beginners.
-My goal for BeebEater is for it to be the standard recommendation for beginners who ask "What OS should I install on my 6502?"**_
+My goal for BeebEater is to be the standard recommendation for those who ask "What OS should I install on my 6502?"**_

 # Features